Masonic diversity: the Companion Orders

 These orders and degrees are autonomous and quite independent, although most of them are in amity with, and recognised by, The United Grand Lodge of England.

-Here are links to some of the Appendant Orders in and around Buckinghamshire
+Here are links to some of the Companion Orders in and around Buckinghamshire